mixpanel/docs/pages/docs/tracking/reference/javascript.md

 </script>
 ```

-This will send a "click nav link" event (with a 'referrer' property) each time a user clicks on a navigation link.
-It's important to note that the links matched by the CSS selector must exist on the page at the time the `mixpanel.track_links` call is made, or it will not bind correctly.
+This will send a "click nav link" event (with a "referrer" property) each time a user clicks on a navigation link.
+It's important to note that the links matched by the CSS selector must exist on the page at the time the `mixpanel.track_links()` call is made, or it will not bind correctly.

 ### Other Tracking Methods
 There are other less common ways to send data to Mixpanel.
-To learn more, please follow the links to the full API documentation.
+To learn more, please refer to the [full API documentation](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpanel).

-<a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.track_forms">mixpanel.track_forms</a> - similar to `track_links`, but tracks form submissions.
+[`mixpanel.track_forms()`](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpaneltrack_forms) - similar to `mixpanel.track_links()`, but tracks form submissions.

 ### Mixpanel Cookie
 By default, Mixpanel cookies send over HTTPS requests as part of the headers.
 However, Mixpanel’s JavaScript library provides a configuration to completely prevent the browser from transmitting your cookies with non-HTTPS requests.

-To enable this, use the [`set_config()`](/docs/tracking/advanced/javascript-full-api-reference#mixpanelset_config) method and change the `secure_cookie` flag from false to true.
+To enable this, use the [`set_config()`](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpanelset_config) method and change the `secure_cookie` flag from `false` to `true`.
 If you configure your instance to send data over HTTP instead of HTTPS but do set `secure_cookie: true`, then your cookie data is not sent to the server.

 ### Super Properties

 It's very common to have certain properties that you want to include with each event you send.
 Generally, these are things you know about the user rather than about a specific event - for example, the user's age, gender, source, or initial referrer.

-To make things easier, you can register these properties as [super properties](https://help.mixpanel.com/hc/en-us/articles/115004708186-Event-Properties-Super-Properties-People-Properties#super-properties).
+To make things easier, you can register these properties as super properties.
 If you tell us just once that these properties are important, we will automatically include them with all events sent.
 Super properties are stored in a browser cookie, and will persist between visits to your site.

-To set super properties, call <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.register">mixpanel.register</a>.
+To set super properties, call [`mixpanel.register()`](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpanelregister).

 ```javascript JavaScript
 <script type="text/javascript">